europeana/europeana-portal-collections/README.md

 ### Benchmarking

-A Bash shell script is included to run various benchmarks from [derailed_benchmarks](https://github.com/schneems/derailed_benchmarks):
+A script is included to run various benchmarks from [derailed_benchmarks](https://github.com/schneems/derailed_benchmarks):
 * Size of bundled gems in production environment
 * Memory allocation and IPS of search results and record pages